Grauenwolf/ContosoUniversityDotNetCore-Pages/README.md

 For example, if you are in an Index page (`Index.cshtml.cs`), then sender is the `OnGetAsync` method of the `Index` class.
 The handler is the `Index.QueryHandler`, which is an inner class of `Index`.

+### Fix

+The first part of the fix is easy,

+1. Move the necessary DI components (e.g. the database) into the constructor that formally accepted a MediatR object.
+2. Remove the Handler inner classes, leaving the `Handle` functions in outer class.
+3. Change all calls to `_mediate.Send` to `Handle`.
+4. Ensure the `Handle` method actually call `SaveChanges()`.
+(Some of them didn't, and that was causing the updated tests to fail.)